ciiqr/contakt/README.md

 * Contact details vc should display bottom list of details in a more reasonable way (2-3 days)
 	* Long press on a field to allow editing of that field) (1 hour)
 	* Tapping on one of the contact methods should initiate contact (ie. make phone call to the given number) (1 hour)
-* Unit testing, I did a small amount of unit testing while figuring out and UIColor(hex:) UIColor(hexAlpha:) but overall testing is lacking (5-6 days)
+* Unit testing, theres a decent number of tests already, but we need more (1-2 days)

 #### Maybe
 * Styling the last name differently (ie. bolding) in the list (30 minutes)